nanoframework/nanoFramework.IoT.Device/README.md

 ## Contributing

 **Important:** If you plan to clean up the code in [/src/devices_generated/](/src/devices_generated/), please copy your work to the [/src/devices/](/src/devices/) folder as the content of [/src/devices_generated/](/src/devices_generated/) will be overwritten by the generator tool.

+Please check the [detail list of tips and tricks](./tips-tricks.md) to facilitate the migration.
+The generator takes care of some heavy lifting but there is always some manual adjustments needed.

 ## Feedback and documentation